google/best/README.md

 # best
-Bam Error STats (BEST): analysis of error types in aligned reads.
+Bam Error Stats Tool (best): analysis of error types in aligned reads.

 This is mainly used to assess the quality of reads after aligning them to a reference assembly.